The Devil's Own: Reception

 Whatever contortions the script went through on its way to the result, Pakula has managed to maintain an admirable concentration on the central moral equation, which posits the Irish terrorist's understandable political and emotional motivations for revenge versus the decent cop's sense of justice and the greater human good.

-The film grossed $140 million worldwide, $43 million was from North America, but factoring in its $90 million budget (not counting marketing costs), the film was a box office disappointment.
+The film grossed $43 million in North America but it performed better overseas, earning $98 million which brings in the worldwide total of $140 million.

 Brad Pitt's Belfast brogue was criticized by several reviewers.
 In 2024, the website Irish Central listed it as one of "The Worst Irish Accents in Hollywood Movies".

 Cast and crew response

 In retrospect, Brad Pitt said: "I really like Devil's Own.
 It was a good schooling for me.
 Still, I think the movie could have been better.
-Literally, the script got thrown out."
+Literally, the script got thrown out".

-Harrison Ford is also very fond of the movie: "We had a real hard time making it, but Alan [Pakula] made, I think, a really good movie out of it."
+Harrison Ford is also very fond of the movie: "We had a real hard time making it, but Alan [Pakula] made, I think, a really good movie out of it".